mmomtchev/igc-xc-score/README.md

     maxcycle: undefined          // max execution time per cycle in milliseconds
     noflight: false              // do not include the flight track in the geojson output
-    invalid: false               // do not filter invalid GPS fixes }
+    invalid: false               // do not filter invalid GPS fixes
+    hp: false                    // High Precision mode, use Vincenty's instead of FCC distances, twice slower for a little bit better precision
+}
 ```